playcanvas/developer.playcanvas.com/docs/user-manual/scripting/script-attributes.md

 ![Attribute Enumerations](/img/user-manual/scripting/attribute-enum.png)

-## Grouping Complex Attributes
+## Grouping Attributes

-In some situations you may want attributes that have a more complex nested structure.
+In some situations you may want to logically group attributes together.
 For example lets say you have a `GameLogic` Script with an enemy with the speed and power.
-Rather than declare the enemies attributes separately, it makes sense to semantically group them together.
+Rather than declare the attributes individually, it makes sense to group them together under one `enemy` attribute.
+You can do this with **Attribute Groups**.

-### Inline Attributes
+Attribute groups are essentially objects that contain sub-attributes:

 ```javascript
 class GameLogic extends Script {